Are you getting ready to sell your home? Do you want to get it sold quickly, and for the price you want?

 - Clear out closets, and store what you’re not using.
 A half-filled closet looks much larger than one that is stuffed.

 - Invest in professional landscaping.
-Make sure the lawn is mown, re-seed where the grass looks thin, and trim hedges, trees, and anything that blocks the view to your home.
+Make sure you mow your lawn, re-seed where the grass looks thin and trim hedges, trees and anything that blocks the view to your home.
 Add colorful flowers along pathways and by the front entry.

 - Power wash the outside of your home, including paths and driveways.
 Wash windows to make them sparkle and let in light, and clean gutters and walkways.